Our History | Air Transport | Transit | Railroad | Gaming | TWU Defining Moments

 I now present to you the man who is recognized as the leader of the movement to end segregation in America in our time, Dr. King!

-Address By Rev. Martin Luther King at TWU’s 11th Constitutional Conventions
+Address By Rev. Martin Luther King, Jr. at TWU’s 11th Constitutional Convention

 Thank you for your heart-warming applause.
 Mr Quill, Officers and Delegates of this Constitutional Convention of the Transport Workers Union of America, Ladies and Gentlemen: I do want to pause to say how very delighted I am to be here today and to be some little part of this most significant convention.
 I want to express my personal appreciation to your distinguished President for extending the invitation and I am very happy that my schedule made it possible for me to be here.